habc0d3r/JS-Crash-Course/contents.md

 arr.splice(2, 2); //remove element to a given count after a specific index
 ```

-#### 26 -- how array are made behind the scenes ✅
+#### 24 -- how array are made behind the scenes ✅

 ```javascript
 var arr = [101, 242, 43, 644];
 ```

-if we create an array like this ^ it actually stores like this in object form>
+If we create an array like this ^ it actually stores like this in object form >

 ```javascript
 arr = {